-The services, major initiatives, initiatives and service performance indicators for each Business Area are described below:
+The services, initiatives, major initiatives and service performance indicators for each Business Area are described below:

-Service Area Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 Development Services Management The Development Services Management unit is accountable for ensuring that Council's objectives for the Development Services Directorate are achieved through the following Departments: • Planning; • Regulatory Services; and • Economic Development, Tourism and Customer Service.
-Together these Departments provide strategic policy advice to Councillors to inform their decisions, undertake regional advocacy to facilitate planned growth in the Shire and implement the strategic directions set by Council relevant to the Directorate. \$ 299 (\$ 0) \$ 299
+Business Area Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 Development Services Management The Development Services Management unit is accountable for ensuring that Council's objectives for the Development Services Directorate are achieved through the following Departments: Planning; Regulatory Services; and Economic Development, Tourism and Customer Service.
+Together these Departments provide strategic policy advice to Councillors to inform their decisions, undertake regional advocacy to facilitate planned growth in the Shire and \$ 297 (\$ 0) \$ 297 implement the strategic directions set by Council relevant to the Directorate.

-Service Area Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 Economic Development, Tourism & Customer Service The Economic Development, Tourism and Customer Services Department plans for and facilitates economic growth and prosperity within the Shire.
+Business Area Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 Economic Development, Tourism & Customer Service The Economic Development, Tourism and Customer Services Department plans for and facilitates economic growth and prosperity within the Shire.
 This is achieved by actively promoting and supporting sustainable agriculture and industry development, commercial business opportunities and by providing excellent customer and visitor information services.
 The Department manages Council's Caravan Parks and Coal Creek Community Park & Museum.
-The Department plays a key role in working with the business community to support existing businesses, diversify employment opportunities and attract new businesses. \$ 3,062 (\$ 950) \$ 2,112 Planning Department The Planning Department provides statutory, strategic and social planning services to the community to provide for development, land use and community policy.
-The Department actively supports planned growth across the municipality, protects and enhances the unique identity and liveability of local districts and advocates to other levels of government and stakeholders for developments that will prosper the Shire. \$ 1,843 (\$ 423) \$ 1,420
+The Department plays a key role in working with the business community to support existing businesses, diversify employment opportunities and attract new businesses. \$ 3,021 (\$ 948) \$ 2,073 Planning Department The Planning Department provides statutory, strategic and social planning services to the community to provide for development, land use and community policy.
+The Department actively supports planned growth across the municipality, protects and enhances the unique identity and liveability of local districts and advocates to other levels of government and stakeholders for developments that will prosper the Shire. \$ 1,750 (\$ 428) \$ 1,322

-Service Area Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 Regulatory Services The Regulatory Services Department is responsible for administration, education and enforcement of varied Victorian legislation along with Council's General Local Law.
+Business Area Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 Regulatory Services The Regulatory Services Department is responsible for administration, education and enforcement of varied Victorian legislation along with Council's General Local Law.
 Services include animal management; building/planning enforcement; building/property information; fire prevention; registration and inspection of food and accommodation premises; local laws development and enforcement; occupancy permits for places of public entertainment; parking control; report and consent applications for new building work; school crossings; and wastewater.
 The Department responds to a variety of community enquiries and undertakes public health and nuisance complaint investigations.
-Together these services work towards providing a safer Shire for businesses and the community. \$ 1,897 (\$ 1,091) \$ 806 TOTAL \$ 7,101 (\$ 2,464) \$ 4,637
+Together these services work towards providing a safer Shire for businesses and the community. \$ 1,891 (\$ 1,091) \$ 800 TOTAL \$ 6,959 (\$ 2,467) \$ 4,492